 Our Multidisciplinary Approach

 Because every child diagnosed with autism is different, therapists must employ treatment solutions that consider the child’s unique circumstances.
 At Opya, we pride ourselves on our multidisciplinary approach to autism therapy.
-We draw on the expertise of various professionals, including occupational therapists, speech-language pathologists, and behavior analysts, to develop effective aba therapy solutions.
+We draw on the expertise of various professionals, including occupational therapists, speech-language pathologists, and board certified behavior analysts, to develop effective ABA therapy solutions.

 This comprehensive approach allows us to develop targeted and individualized treatment plans for each child in our care.
 Our goal is to help your child reach their full potential and lead a happy, healthy, fulfilling life.